Spatio-temporal fusion of reanalysis and in situ data for censored threshold exceedances of PM2.5: Introduction

 {Various data fusion approaches have been developed, including geostatistical models based on kriging \citep{ferreira2000air, kunzli_ambient_2005, beauchamp_dealing_2017, beauchamp_necessary_2018, xie_review_2017}.
 However, kriging and similar Gaussian-based models tend to smooth extreme values, potentially leading to inaccurate exposure and risk assessments \citep{gressent_data_2020}.
 Alternative methods still often rely on Gaussian assumptions \citep{fuentes_model_2005, bogaert_bayesian_2007, banerjee_hierarchical_2015, wilkie_data_2015, gengler_integrating_2016, villejo_data_2023}.
 A notable advancement by \cite{wilkie_nonparametric_2019} extended the spatially-varying parameter framework of \cite{gelfand_spatial_2003} and \cite{berrocal_spatio-temporal_2010} by allowing model coefficients to flexibly vary in space and time, using basis functions for temporal trends and an exponential decay term for spatial dependence.
 Their Bayesian approach, built on Gaussian likelihoods with conjugate priors, enables efficient sampling from closed-form posterior distributions.}

-Alternative frameworks for data fusion in extreme value analysis include quantile regression neural networks, automated regression-based statistical downscaling \citep{burger_downscaling_2012}, Gaussian mixture models \citep{ebtehaj_preservation_2010}, parameter conditioning on remote-sensing observations \citep{hundecha_statistical_2008}, and variational methods for satellite precipitation downscaling \citep{foufoula-georgiou_downscaling_2014}.
+Related work in bias correction and statistical downscaling aims to translate coarse-resolution model output into locally relevant information, often through quantile mapping, machine learning, or hybrid approaches.
+Bias correction methods such as quantile mapping have been shown to improve local temperature and precipitation projections and support downstream applications~\citep{teutschbein2012bias,teng2015does,schoof2016projecting}, while statistical and dynamical downscaling address the mismatch between coarse model resolution and local-scale processes~\citep{wilby1997downscaling,jacobeit2014statistical}.
+However, these approaches face well-documented challenges in representing extremes, handling non-stationary biases, and preserving temporal structure, with performance varying across methods and applications~\citep{teng2015does,adachi2020methodology,yan2021updating,lazoglou2019review}.
+Alternative frameworks include quantile regression neural networks, automated regression-based statistical downscaling \citep{burger_downscaling_2012}, Gaussian mixture models \citep{ebtehaj_preservation_2010}, parameter conditioning on coarse-scale products \citep{hundecha_statistical_2008}, and variational methods for precipitation downscaling \citep{foufoula-georgiou_downscaling_2014}.
 However, these approaches lack the theoretical justification provided by extreme value theory (EVT) and are unable to extrapolate beyond the range of observed values.